-Now that the seats are out, the next step in the skoolie conversion process is to get that subfloor out of there!
+Now that the seats are out, the next step in the skoolie conversion process is to remove the skoolie floor.

 I often see people debating the pros and cons of school bus floor removal.
 To each his (or her!) own.
 Some say that the floor looks perfectly fine: “My Thomas school bus came from Georgia, there’s no rust on it anywhere!”